Anxiolytic: Medications

 Anti-anxiety medication is any drug that can be taken or prescribed for the treatment of anxiety disorders, which may be mediated by neurotransmitters like norepinephrine, serotonin, dopamine, and gamma-aminobutyric acid (GABA) in the central nervous system.
-Anti-anxiety medication can be classified into six types according to their different mechanisms: antidepressants, benzodiazepines, buspirone, antiepileptics, antipsychotics, and beta blockers.
+Anti-anxiety medication can be classified into six types according to their different mechanisms: antidepressants, benzodiazepines, azapirones, antiepileptics, antipsychotics, and beta blockers.

-Antidepressants including selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants (TCA), Monoamine oxidase inhibitor (MAOI).
+Antidepressants include selective serotonin reuptake inhibitors (SSRIs), serotonin–norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants (TCAs), and monoamine oxidase inhibitors (MAOIs).
 SSRIs are used in all types of anxiety disorders while SNRIs are used for generalized anxiety disorder (GAD).
 Both of them are considered as first-line anti-anxiety medications.
 TCAs are second-line treatment as they cause more significant adverse effects when compared to the first-line treatment.
-Benzodiazepines are effective in emergent and short-term treatment of anxiety disorders due to their fast onset but carry the risk dependence.
+Benzodiazepines are effective in emergent and short-term treatment of anxiety disorders due to their fast onset but carry the risk of dependence.
 Buspirone is indicated for GAD, which has much slower onset but with the advantage of less sedating and withdrawal effects.

-Anti-anxiety medications may cause adverse reactions, addiction, and withdrawal symptoms.

 History

 The first monoamine oxidase inhibitor (MAOI), iproniazid, was discovered accidentally when developing the new antitubercular drug isoniazid.
-The drug was found to cause euphoria and improve the patient's appetite and sleep quality.
+The drug was found to induce euphoria and improve the patient's appetite and sleep quality.

-The first Tricyclic antidepressant, Imipramineis, was developed by modifying the structure of antihistamine (Promethazine).
+The first tricyclic antidepressant, imipramine, was originally developed and studied to be an antihistamine alongside other first-generation antihistamines of the time, such as promethazine.
 TCAs can increase the level of norepinephrine and serotonin by inhibiting their reuptake transport proteins.
 The majority of TCAs exert greater effect on norepinephrine, which leads to side effects like drowsiness and memory loss.

-In order to be more effective on serotonin agonism and avoid anticholinergic and antihistaminergic side effects, selective serotonin reuptake inhibitors (SSRI) to treat anxiety disorder.
-First SSRI, fluoxetine, was reported in 1974 and approved by FDA in 1987.
-After that, few more SSRI like sertraline, paroxetine, escitalopram have entered the market.
+In order to be more effective on serotonin agonism and avoid anticholinergic and antihistaminergic side effects, selective serotonin reuptake inhibitors (SSRI) were researched and introduced to treat anxiety disorders.
+The first SSRI, fluoxetine (Prozac), was discovered in 1974 and approved by FDA in 1987.
+After that, other SSRIs like sertraline (Zoloft), paroxetine (Paxil), and escitalopram (Lexapro) have entered the market.

-The first serotonin norepinephrine reuptake inhibitor (SNRI), venlafaxine, entered the market in 1993.
-SNRIs can target serotonin and norepinephrine transporters while imposing insignificant effect on other adrenergic (α1, α2, and β), histamine (H1), muscarinic, dopamine, or postsynaptic serotonin receptors.
+The first serotonin norepinephrine reuptake inhibitor (SNRI), venlafaxine (Effexor), entered the market in 1993.
+SNRIs can target serotonin and norepinephrine transporters while avoiding imposing significant effects on other adrenergic (α1, α2, and β), histamine (H1), muscarinic, dopamine, or postsynaptic serotonin receptors.